electorama/awt/docs/refactor.md

 ## Benefits

 By following this plan, `awt.py` will evolve into a clean, dedicated web interface, while the core logic becomes a well-organized and reusable library.
 The modular structure also prepares for the eventual split of bifhub into a separate service for catalog management.

+Note on timing: initial consolidation of catalog logic into `src/bifhub.py` is expected post‑0.33; extraction into a separate service may follow in a later release.